This month's issue

 - Q: How do I know you've received my CD and when a review will appear?
 Can I advertise in the same issue as the review?
 Can you put my advert next to my review?

-- A: The CDs section of our monthly news pages lists all the CDs that we have received and considered relevant to our content: just keep a watch on that.
-A listing there means it has gone out for review, though this does still not totally guarantee that one will eventually be published.
+- A: The CDs Received Listing on this site includes all the CDs that we have received in the previous quarter and were considered possibly relevant to our content: just keep a watch on that.
+A listing there means it has gone out for review: this does not guarantee that one will eventually be published.
 It usually takes a couple of months at least before a review makes it into print, and even when we've received copy back from the reviewer, we can never say it will go into a particular issue - partly because the volume of advertising and news dictates review space available right up to the last minute.
-Regularly telephoning or emailing the fRoots office will not result in your review appearing any faster, perhaps the opposite.
+Regularly telephoning or emailing the fRoots office will not result in your review appearing any faster, perhaps the opposite!
 It is fRoots policy to never place an advert adjacent to related editorial material.

 - Q: How can I get a track on one of your free fRoots compilation albums or included in your online fRoots Radio show and podcast.

 - A: The simple answer is, you can't by hyping, polite persuasion or bribery (well, nobody's come up with a sufficiently attractive bribe yet!).
 It doesn't make any difference if you are famous or unknown, on a major or small independent, in the UK or anywhere in the world.
 Tracks for the fRoots compilations and fRoots Radio are picked by fR editor Ian Anderson entirely from personal choice.
-The best you can do (apart from making a great record!) is send in two copies of your CD.
+The best you can do (apart from making a great record!) is send in two copies of your CD (and don't forget to include two copies of the press release/ one sheet).
 We receive over 200 CDs some months, which means that many go out to reviewers without the editor having had the chance to hear them.
 If he's not heard it, even if it's a fantastic record and you are offering a sweeney to Fiji, there's no chance of it being considered.
 But don't let that stop you offering the sweeney to Fiji . . .

 - Q: Why don't you group CDs into categories in your reviews pages?